anandinichawla/RanaOrganics/README.md

 * (2 points) CSS Framework
     * I will use bootstrap
     * I will try to make the website responsive
+* (4 points) Per External API integration
+    * Stripe Payment Views
+    * I will add a payment checkout system

-10 points total out of 8 required points
+14 points total out of 8 required points

 ## [Link to Initial Main Project File](/src/app.js)